marcfingerdev/marcfingerdev/README.md

 ### About Me

-- 🌱 I'm currently working on an mobile app using react native.
+- 🌱 I'm currently working on a mobile app using react native.
-- 👯 I'm looking to collaborate on something interesting!
+- 🤝 I'm looking to collaborate on something interesting!

 ### Let's Connect